My brother in Islam, the Ameer of Hizb ut Tahrir,

 «وَأَصْحَابِي أَمَنَةٌ لِأُمَّتِي فَإِذَا ذَهَبَ أَصْحَابِي أَتَى أُمَّتِي مَا يُوعَدُونَ»

 “And my Companions are a source of security for the Umma and as they would go there would fall to the lot of my Umma as (its people) have been promised.”

-Thus, the closer the time is to the Messenger of Allah (saw) and his companions (ra), the more goodness prevailed.
-Evil is closer until the return of the rightly-guided Khilafah (Caliphate), so that goodness returns in it instead of the evil that preceded it in the oppressive rule.
+Thus, the closer the time is to the Messenger of Allah (saw) and his companions (ra), the more goodness prevailed and the evil is further until the return of the rightly-guided Khilafah (Caliphate), so that goodness returns in it instead of the evil that preceded it in the oppressive rule.

 Of course, what is meant by every time is the majority in it, and not the emergence of individuals who contradict the majority, for example, the Caliph Omar bin Abdul Aziz was in his justice different to the caliphs of the Umayyads, and some of the caliphs in the Abbasid and Ottoman era until the caliphate ended 1342 AH -1924 CE.
 It was followed by the great evil of the oppressive rule.
 And after that, the Khilafah will return on the method of Prophethood again, and goodness will shine with it.

 ((وَيَوْمَئِذٍ يَفْرَحُ الْمُؤْمِنُونَ *بِنَصْرِ اللَّهِ يَنْصُرُ مَنْ يَشَاءُ وَهُوَ الْعَزِيزُ الرَّحِيمُ))

 “And that day the believers will rejoice * In the victory of Allah.
 He gives victory to whom He wills, and He is the Exalted in Might, the Merciful” [Ar-Rum: 4-5].